khakhalin/notes/papers/Richards2019deepneuro.md

 A one-link-for-each review of what deep learning can do.
 Followed by a list of what brain things were replicated with deep learning: grid cells, shape tuning, temporal receptive fields, visual illusions, apparent model-based reasoning.

-In the blue box: a summary of backprop, and ~10 links to various potential solutions for **credit assignment** that estimate gradient, but are more biologically plausible.
+In the blue box inset: a summary of backprop, and ~10 links to various potential solutions for **credit assignment** that estimate gradient, but are more biologically plausible.
 Fig 2 roughly classifies all these methods on their Bias / Variance performance (most for now have high variance rather than high bias).
 If interested in credit assignment, this part should be harvested for links.
+See: [[credit]]

-"No free lunch theorems": different problems require different learning rules.
+"**No free lunch theorems**": different problems require different learning rules.
 "AI set": a hypothesis that those things that animals do well, should be "easy" for neural networks.
 However animals have strong inductive biases (see Zador's recent opinion), and similarly humans have to fine-tune ANN architectures for the task.
 And still this is better than tuning neurons by hand, as everything boils down to "3 components" outlined above, even tho it means no low-level interpretability.
 Compare brain development to evolution: we know the rules, but not the result.

 How to reverse-engineer objective functions for the brain?
 Sometimes from common sense (e.g. predictive coding = optimize description length).
 Box with more examples: log-probability of action sequences scaled by the reward they have produced; increase of mutual information with the environment ("empowerment" - apparently a term!)
 Also a quick plug for "learning how to learn".
 Ultimately, we need behavior / ethology to guess the objective functions (*they mention brain-machine interfaces, but virtual environments Engert-style would actually be kinda more in spirit*)